 Any employee engagement guide would tell you that employee engagement is defined by marginal effort.
 In other words, what are employees doing that they don’t have to do?
 How hard are they trying?
 Compare two employees one is working very hard, putting in extra marginal effort; the other is not.
 It would be a mistake to think that the second will perform as well as the first.
 Even so, this is not the biggest employee engagement mistakes.

 Are we missing half of the equation?

 As a Fellow in the National Academy of Human Resources, the highest award that can be given to an HR professional in the US, I’ve been asked to speak at many HR conventions around the world.
-At one recent convention, I had the opportunity to listen to incredibly smart, prepared HR professionals who had done their homework about the topic of engagement and important related factors like quality of leadership, fair compensation, recognition programs, needed training, and effectively communicated corporate values.
+At one recent convention, I had the opportunity to listen to incredibly smart, prepared HR professionals who had done their homework about the topic of employee engagement ideas and important related factors like quality of leadership, fair compensation, recognition programs, employee engagement survey, needed training, and effectively communicated corporate values.

 “Ask not what your country can do for you.
 Ask what you can do for your country.”